 2 Check .htaccess (or) nginx.config File

 Next, check your .htaccess (or nginx.conf) file if any redirects have been created there.
-You can check the .htaccess file right inside your WordPress dashboard with Rank Math plugin.
-To check the redirection rules set up in your .htaccess file, navigate to WordPress Dashboard > Rank Math > General Settings > Edit .htaccess.
+You can check the .htaccess file in your WordPress dashboard with the Rank Math plugin.
+To check the redirection rules set up in your .htaccess file, navigate to WordPress Dashboard → Rank Math SEO → General Settings → Edit .htaccess.

 If you see any additional redirection rules being set up, delete them and check if the problem is resolved.

 Fair warning: Before making any changes to the .htaccess file, understand that any accidental mistakes with the .htaccess can break your website.
 Considering this, Rank Math creates a backup of your last saved version of the .htaccess file before the edit.
 Then, if anything goes wrong with the changes you’ve made to the file, you can restore this backup with FTP.